2 Temple University students fall from rooftop in North Philadelphia: Police

 According to police, several Temple students were attending a party and gathered on the rooftop.

-Police said two 19-year-old women fell from the roof and onto the sidewalk of a back alley.
+Police said two 19-year-old women were taking selfies and fell from the roof and onto the sidewalk of a back alley.

-One of the students suffered leg and ankle injures and the other is in critical but stable condition with injuries to multiple party of her body.
+One of the students suffered leg and ankle injuries and the other is in critical but stable condition with injuries to multiple parts of her body.

 "I feel bad for my friend who was there and did see it and had a really rough night trying to deal with that emotionally," said Allison Byrne.